-The formulas also reflect the Kirei sensibility of simplicity, as well as other aspects such as beauty, cleanliness, simplicity, balance, and sustainability.
+The formulas also reflect the Kirei sensibility of simplicity, as well as other aspects such as beauty, cleanliness, balance, and sustainability.
 They are vegan-friendly, plant-based, and up to 95% biodegradable.
 They also include balanced blends of traditional, authentic Japanese ingredients, like yuzu fruit, rice water, and Japanese Tsubaki flower.

 The package design supports these messages, with the inner pouch direct-printed with a gradient of soft pink along with a stylized flower image that changes depending on the variety.
 The pump is white.